-Microbial cell counts were above the MDL (~103 cells/cm3) throughout much of the sediment column.
+Microbial cell counts were above the MDL ( $\sim 10^3$ cells/cm) throughout much of the sediment column.

 The dissolved oxygen and nitrate profiles at Site U1370 (Fig. F33) exhibit much greater curvature than the profiles at previous Expedition 329 sites.
-Dissolved oxygen concentration decreases sharply in the first several meters below seafloor and then more gradually to 40 mbsf.
-Below that depth, it decreases monotonically from ~10 μ M to a few micro mols at the sediment/basalt interface.
+Dissolved oxygen concentration decreases sharply in the uppermost several meters below seafloor and then more gradually to 40 mbsf.
+Below that depth, it decreases monotonically from ~10 μM to a few micromolar at the sediment/basalt interface.
 The rate of increase in dissolved nitrate concentration from surface sediment to 20 mbsf is higher than at previous sites (U1365-U1369), suggesting that organic nitrogen oxidation in the sediment is greater here than at those sites.
 The changes in dissolved oxygen and nitrate throughout the upper sediment column are attributed to oxygen consuming organic oxidation by sedimentary microbes.